JordanNazemi/TerpAnalysis/README.txt

 The AllBud website has changed format but the code originally used to skim the data can be found under the "scraping" folder.

+Install using "pip install -r requirements.txt"

+You can then run the individual models withing the /Models directory to run an analysis.
+The results of which are summarized in the Terpene Report